Custom Hockey Patches Guide: Sizes, Crests, and 2025-26 Pricing

 A 12-player team chenille crest order at 4 inches runs about $172 total with free shipping.
 A 50-player tournament embroidered order runs about $213.
 A 100-pack of embroidered league patches for a junior program runs $262.

-All orders include free US shipping, free digital mockup within 24 hours, and no setup, mold, or digitizing fees.
+All orders include free US shipping, digital mockup in 12 to 24 hours, and no setup, mold, or digitizing fees.
 Get an instant quote on our chenille patches page or view all patch packages.

 Can You Iron On a Hockey Captain Patch?